manufosela/Automatic-Form-Validation/README.md

-# Valiform.js
+# ValidateForm.js

-Valiform.js is an automatic javascript library to validate HTML form fields using data- HTML5 attributes.
+ValidateForm.js is an automatic javascript class to validate HTML form fields using **data-** HTML5 attributes.
 It has little more than 12Kb.
 Without dependencies, like jQuery, but compatible with them.

 ##Example:
 * http://codepen.io/manufosela/pen/PqZdrq (Live Codepen)